rpanai/rpanai.github.io/_posts/2016-08-26-Earthquakes.md

 |4|	2001-01-26 03:16:00|	23.419|	70.232|	20085|	7.7|
 {:.mbtablestyle}

-And we can save it to csv
+We can save it to csv
 {% highlight python %}
 eqs.to_csv('earthquakes_from_2001_to_date.csv',index=False)
 {% endhighlight %}